Marriott Bonvoy Boundless™ Credit Card (Formerly Chase Marriott Rewards Premier Plus Credit Card) Review

 - We recommend you to apply for this card after you have a credit history for more than a year.

-The signup bonus of this card is good.
-The annual FN offered by Marriott Premier Plus is capped at 35k per night.
-So you can use it at any Category 1-5 hotels in the new chart (except Cat 5 high peak).
-By looking at previews of hotels under new chart, we find that Cat 5 can be found even in New York or Paris.
+The signup bonus for this card is good.
+The annual FN offered by the Bonvoy Boundless is capped at 35k per night, meaning you can use it at any Category 1-5 hotels in the new chart (except during Cat 5 peak season).
+Category 5 hotels can be found even in New York or Paris, providing significant value for those certificates.
 We believe the new annual FN will be worth the annual fee.
-In conclusion, if you don’t have any Marriott card, we recommend you sign-up the new version and keep it.
-If you have the older version, upgrade it to Premier Plus.
+In conclusion, if you don’t have any Marriott products, we recommend you sign-up the new version and keep it.
+If you have the older version, upgrade it to the Bonvoy Boundless.
 Be aware the card is subject to Chase 5/24 rule.

 Related Credit Cards